brianpugh/tamp

 The following options can impact compression ratios and memory usage:

-pattern.
-A larger window size will increase the chance of finding a
+A larger window size will increase the chance of finding a longer pattern

-if all input data is 7-bit ASCII, then setting this to 7 will
+input data is 7-bit ASCII, then setting this to 7 will improve literal

 ### Decompression